lenineto/mwurl/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-This app is a task assignment from moore-wilson and not intended it's not considered production code.
+<strong>This app is a task assignment from moore-wilson and it's not considered production code.</strong>

 ## Learning Laravel